Heze Shandong, China Travel Guide

 Embark on a journey of contemplation and spiritual discovery in and around Heze.

-Travel during shoulder or low season to avoid peak prices for flights, accommodation, and attractions.
+Travel during shoulder or low season to avoid high prices for flights, accommodation, and attractions.

-Utilize China's efficient high-speed rail for inter-city travel to save time and money.
+Utilize China's efficient high-speed rail for inter-city travel to be quicker and money.

 Use mobile payment apps (WeChat Pay/Alipay) for better expense tracking and often better rates for small transactions.